joshnuss/til/_posts/2017-03-30-experiments-opening-files.md

 # Experiments opening files in VIM

-When editing code, context switching happens when switching files.
-It's important to reduce friction here to maintain focus.
+When editing code, switching files causes context switching.
+Anything that reduces context switching will increase focus.

-You might be in some file and want to open the related test, or be looking at a Pull Request and want to open all it's files.
-It *should* be easy.
+For example, you might be in some file and want to go to the related test, or you may be looking at a Pull Request and want to open all it's related files.
+This *should* be easy.

+Well now it is..

-Lately I've been experimenting with different ways of accomplishing this, and starting building up shortcuts.
+Lately, I've been experimenting with different ways of accomplishing this, and starting building up shortcuts.

 Let me share them with you.

-# Tests
+## Open related test

-For alternating between files and tests, I use [rails.vim](https://github.com/tpope/vim-rails).
+For alternating between code and tests, I use [rails.vim](https://github.com/tpope/vim-rails).
 It provides a helpful command `:A` to open alternate file.
 I map it to `,.`.

 You can map it in your `.vimrc` with `noremap <Leader>. :A<CR>`

-# Chaining VIM
+## Chaining VIM

 Cool things happen when you chain `vim` together with other commands like `git`.

 A common pattern I use is `vim -O $(....)`, let me explain:

   - `vim` is the command, could be anything, i.e. `emacs`
   - `-O` opens a list of files in vertical split mode, i.e. `vim -O file1.txt file2.txt`
   - `$(...)` can be any command that returns a list of files. i.e. `vim -O $(find .)` opens all files in current dir

-# Chaining VIM with GIT
+## Chaining VIM with GIT

 You can find the files you have uncommitted with `git ls-files -m`, so if you do `vim -O $(git ls-files -m)`, it will open all changed files in a split view.